 About A Better Start

-The Challenge has more than 160 researchers delivering excellent science to give our tamariki a better start in life.
-They come from many different disciplines and organisations, but are united in their commitment.
+The Challenge had more than 160 researchers delivering excellent science to give our tamariki a better start in life.
+They came from many different disciplines and organisations, but are united in their commitment.
 Our researchers share a collaborative approach and through the He Awa Whiria (braided rivers) model weave together knowledge from differing sources that flow together to progress the wellbeing of tamariki.

 Ngā mihi